Champagne Paul Bara

 - Bouzy Grand Cru is a Pinot Noir-dominant village on the Montagne de Reims; Paul Bara's holdings are 9.5 ha Pinot Noir and 1.5 ha Chardonnay, reflecting the commune's varietal identity.

-- The house is HVE3 (Haute Valeur Environnementale Level 3) and Viticulture Durable en Champagne (VDC) certified since 2020, with no chemical herbicides or insecticides used on any parcel.
+- The house is HVE (Haute Valeur Environnementale) and Viticulture Durable en Champagne (VDC) certified (2020), with no chemical herbicides or insecticides used on any parcel.